Fai-iza/ROS-install-on-windows-and-jetson-nano/README.md

 5-	After the flash has finished, and the booting process has finished, Configure the system to install ubuntu

 ### Install ROS
-6-	In terminal type the following commands locale
+6-	In terminal type the following commands:

+locale

 sudo apt update && sudo apt install locales